ciaranmahoney/salted/README.md

 # Salted for Mailchimp

-## Salted responsive email template with Mailchimp section tags

-All I did was add Mailchimnp tags so I could use this template in my campaigns...
+I liked the look of Salted so I added Mailchimp tags so I could use this template in my campaigns...
 Most of the credit goes to the guys mentioned below.

 Original template by [Jason Rodriguez](https://github.com/rodriguezcommaj/salted).